cloudmesh/cloudmesh-docker/README.md

 To clone the `cloudmesh-docker` repo and add the `docker` command to your Cloudmesh CMD5 Shell, use [cloudmesh-installer](https://github.com/cloudmesh/cloudmesh-installer):

+:warning: `cloudmesh-installer` also has a bundle called `docker`, which is a containerized version of `cms` and should not be confused with `docker-command`.

 ```
 $ cloudmesh-installer get docker-command
 ```